reactables/reactables/docs/src/content/guides/examples/reactable-composition/reactable-composition.md

 ```

-We then use `combineLatest` function again to to give us our combined state observable.
+We then use <a href="https://rxjs.dev/api/index/function/combineLatest" target="_blank" rel="noreferrer">`combineLatest`</a> function again to to give us our combined state observable.